MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 }
 ```

-2. Open the behavior definition `ZR_PROD_W_AI_##` object and set your primary key to be enumerated automatically.
+2. Open the behavior definition `ZR_PROD_W_AI_##` object and set your primary key to be enumerated automatically (see definition of field `ProductUUID`).
 Otherwise, you will get errors once you try to create a second product entry on Fiori.

 > [!IMPORTANT]
 > Pay attention to the method `GenerateDescriptionWithAI`.
 This is where the magic happens.
 We will implement it in the next steps.